Chen-Muyang/Chen-Muyang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a senior student from Peking University and will soon be a Physics PhD candidate at PennState, continuing my academic career as a theoretical physicist.
+I'm new coming physics PhD student at the Penn State University who just graduated from Peking University.
 This personal website is estabalished to display my work and share something fun.

 # Research Interest
 1. Strong correlation physics in twisted systems